YujieLyu/Focusing/README.md

 #### **Prerequisites**

-1. A computer installed with Android studio version 3.3.1
+1. Android studio version: 3.3.1+
-2. Google Pixel 2 XL with Oreo+ (other android phones may have user interface display issues)
+2. The minimal SDK version : API 26
+3. Gradle version: 3.3.1

-#### **Installing**
+#### **Compiling and Installing**

-1. Download the source code
+1. Download the source code.
-2. Open it through Android studio
+2. Open it through Android studio.
-3. Select connected devices (your testing phone)
+3. Select connected devices (your testing phone).
-4. Run the program
+4. Run the program.

 ## Running tests

 #### **Preparation:**

-Preset a "Reading" profile for test the concurrency process of instant focus task and profile:
+Pre-set a "**Reading**" profile for testing the concurrency process of instant focus task and profile:

 - Apps to block: Instagram
 - Start time: 6:00